 Published by De Gruyter in Data Loam.
 Sometimes Hard, Usually Soft.
 The Future of Knowledge Systems, edited by Johnny Golding, Martin Reinhart and Mattia Paganelli, (2021)

-As the design team for the Data Loam publication, we were granted with the opportunity to begin our design research long before the project was collected for the final book, based only in what the concept of “Data Loam.
-Sometimes Hard, Usually Soft” represented.
+As the design team for the Data Loam publication, we were granted with the opportunity to begin our design research long before the project was collected for the final book, based only in what the concept of âData Loam.
+Sometimes Hard, Usually Softâ represented.

-Beginning with many sessions where we work, from many different angles, on what stays within the limits of what a book is, or outside them.
+We created the design of the publication in three stages:â¨â¨Beginning with many sessions where we work, from many different angles, on what stays within the limits of what a book is, or outside them.
 Not influenced by having to produce a marketable publication, we instead spent a lot of time figuring out what we thought could be the ideal embodiment of the project concept.

 The second stage was to design a prototype that would encompass the manifestation of these ideals.
 This prototype was installed at the Data Loam: Sometimes Hard, Usually Soft exhibition.